Czarina Saloma

-Czarina Aya-ay Saloma - Akpedonu is a Filipino sociologist who is the current dean of the School of Social Sciences at Ateneo de Manila University.
+Czarina Aya-ay Saloma - Akpedonu is a Filipino sociologist who is the current Vice President for Higher Education of Ateneo de Manila University.
+Prior to this appointment, she was dean of the Dr Rosita G Leong School of Social Sciences at Ateneo de Manila University.

 Education

 Saloma-Akpedonu has a bachelor's degree from the University of the Philippines Diliman, a master's degree from Peking University in China, and a doctorate (Dr. rer. soc.) from Bielefeld University in Germany.

 Books

 Saloma-Akpedonu is the author of books including: